77SevenC/JAVA-/README.md

-# JAVA-
-Algorithm and data structure practice
+# JAVA-Algorithm and data structure practice